HorizenLabs/zkVerify/e2e-tests/README.md

 - yarn

 ## Summary: brief instructions for executing the tests
-- Compile NH-core (debug or release mode).
+- Compile zkVerify (debug or release mode).
 - Run from within the `e2e-tests` directory:
 - - `yarn install`
 - - `yarn test`